Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Introduction

 \section{Introduction}

 Recent advances in Large Language Models (LLMs) have led to the emergence of \textit{generative recommendation} as a new paradigm for sequential recommendation~\cite{tiger,genrecsys_review}.
 Numerous efforts investigating generative recommenders have formulated recommendations as an auto-regressive sequence generation task, aligning naturally with the strengths of LLMs in modeling long-range dependencies and generating coherent sequences~\cite{letter,LCRec,etegrec,genrecsys_review}.
+Additionally, generative recommender systems naturally possess the advantage of handling cold-start items by leveraging pre-training knowledge to provide semantic priors and contextual understanding.
 Specifically, generative recommenders typically follow a two-stage training pipeline: \textit{item tokenization} and \textit{recommender training}.
 In the item tokenization stage, item metadata (e.g., name, description) is first encoded into pretrained semantic embeddings.
 These semantic embeddings are then tokenized by a pretrained tokenizer, which is often a vector quantizer~\cite{vqvae,rqvae} with a fixed vocabulary trained to reconstruct the original embeddings.
 The item token sequences, also known as semantic IDs, are cached and then used to train an LLM (e.g., T5~\cite{2020t5}) to predict the recommended next item.

-The two-stage generative recommenders introduce an objective misalignment: the tokenizer is trained to encode pretrained semantics, whereas the recommender focuses on sequential behavior modeling.
-Consequently, the static token representations fail to adapt to diverse recommendation contexts, and the recommender training process gradually erodes the semantic knowledge of pre-trained embeddings captured during item tokenization.
-Specifically, we identify and address two limitations as follows:
+The two-stage generative recommenders introduce an objective misalignment: the tokenizer learns to encode pretrained semantics and produces static token representations (semantic IDs) for items that remain fixed during recommender training, while the recommender is optimized for sequential behavior modeling.
+The two-stage objective misalignment prevents the static token representations from adapting to diverse recommendation contexts, and the recommender training erodes the pretrained semantic knowledge captured during tokenization.
+Specifically, we aim to address two limitations as follows:

+\textit{(C1)} \textbf{Suboptimal Static Tokenization:} Semantic IDs are produced by a pretrained tokenizer trained to reconstruct semantic embeddings rather than to optimize recommendation performance, leading to suboptimal tokenization for recommendation~\cite{tiger,letter}.